thapapradeep884/week-5/README.md

 ## 1.2 Update (setup.py)

-The maintainer, maintainer email, description, and license fields should all have the following information added to the setup.py file:
+The following details should be added to the setup.py file's description, maintainer, maintainer email, and license fields:
 ```
 maintainer='Your Name',
 maintainer_email='you@email.com',